Dr-Passmore/Wordcloud/README.md

 The program runs with a UI created in tkinter.

 On the top left you can select the text file (either a txt or PDF file).
+Defaulted to ['Text\PhD thesis - Dr Passmore.txt'](https://ore.exeter.ac.uk/repository/handle/10871/30021)
 **Note: PDFs are more challenging to extract text from and as a result will show as having a far higher word count**

 On the left you can select the image.
 This can be used to recolour text using the image or create the wordcloud within the boundaries of the image (White or Transparent backgrounds).
 In addition, you can tick both options to recolour within a set area.